 Should you have any questions about the handbook, or how its provisions may impact your performance at our events, please call us at 800.848.2263.

-I want to wish you the very best of luck as you prepare for this upcoming season!
+We wish you the very best as you prepare for the 2024 marching band season!

 James P. Stephens, Jr.